Teksta versija

 14) co-operation institution - an institution of direct administration which, in the amount laid down in this Law, as an intermediate body implements a part of the functions of the managing authority specified in Regulation No 2021/1060;

-15) State budget co-funding rate - eligible State budget co-funding in per cent against the total eligible expenditure of a project.
+15) State budget co-funding rate - the eligible State budget co-funding in per cent against the total eligible expenditures of a project.

 Section 2.
 Purpose of the Law